-My brother hasn’t been in the car with us twenty minutes before I hear him say something in passing about a spring pea risotto he’s tried the week before.
+My brother hasn’t been in the car with us for twenty minutes when I hear him say something in passing about a spring pea risotto he tried the week before.

 But then my brother comes to town.